 How Personas Can Help in Product Development

-In a recent Pragmatic Marketing webinar, Johnathan Lucky, scrum master at Perform Group, presented How the Elephant and 6 Blind People Can Help Articulate Your Product’s Vision.
+In a recent Pragmatic Institute webinar, Johnathan Lucky, scrum master at Perform Group, presented How the Elephant and 6 Blind People Can Help Articulate Your Product’s Vision.
 One of the points he covered is the importance of personas for creating your product, gaining engagement among your team, and adequately solving your customers’ problems.
 So let’s delve into how to create personas and the impact they can have on your organization.

 Listen More than You Talk